nextpyp/pyp/docs/reference/known-issues.rst

 #.
 Website is unresponsive, pages are slow to load or **Error reading from remote server** is displayed.

     - **Problem**: This can be caused by the JVM running out of memory.
-You may see the following error message:
+You may see the following error message: ``502 Proxy Error.

-        ```
-        502 Proxy Error.
 The proxy server received an invalid response from an upstream server.
 The proxy server could not handle the request.
-Reason: Error reading from remote server.
-        ```

-        and the server log may show the error:
+Reason: Error reading from remote server.``, and the server log may show the error: ``Caused by: java.lang.OutOfMemoryError: Java heap space.``

-        ```
-        Caused by: java.lang.OutOfMemoryError: Java heap space.
-        ```

     - **Solution**: Increase the memory of the JVM to 8192 MB by adding the option ``heapMiB = 8192`` to the ``config.toml`` configuration file in the ``[web]`` section.
 Restart ``nextPYP`` for the changes to take effect.